Trinidad And Tobago Passport & Visa Requirements

 US citizens must have a valid passport for the duration of their stay.
 A visa is not required for a stay of up to 90 days for touristic purposes.

 Entry requirements for UK nationals

 UK passport holders require a passport valid for the duration of their stay but do not need a visa.

 Entry requirements for Canada

 Canadians need a passport valid for duration of stay but do not need a visa.

 Entry requirements for Australians

-Australians require a passport valid for duration of stay and a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD 400.
+Australians require a passport valid for duration of stay and a visa for Trinidad and Tobago.
+A visa can be obtained on arrival.

 Entry requirements for South Africans

 Entry requirements for New Zealanders

-New Zealanders require a passport valid for duration of stay and a visa for Trinidad and Tobago, but a visa waiver can be obtained on arrival for a fee of TTD 400.
+New Zealanders require a passport valid for duration of stay and a visa for Trinidad and Tobago.
+A visa can be obtained on arrival.

 Entry requirements for Irish nationals

 Irish nationals require a valid passport for duration of stay, but do not require a visa.